 The Honors Program is a special opportunity for a select group of highly engaged and intellectually ambitious students.
 It involves leadership training, an advising program geared toward preparation for graduate and professional study, and incorporates topical, interdisciplinary courses germane to liberal education.

 Senior Capstone Experience

 All Monmouth students complete a substantive senior capstone experience in their major.
 The shape of this experience depends upon the discipline: students may complete a research project, thesis, performance, exhibition, portfolio of work, or senior seminar.
 The senior capstone is credit-bearing; it is the culmination of the student's academic study in a major area of concentration.
 The capstone experience enables students to showcase their abilities, explore newly acquired competencies and knowledge, and flex their disciplinary wings in anticipation of graduate or professional study or entrance into a career.

 Monmouth College Scholars' Day

 Students present research and creative projects to the campus community.
 Presentations include posters, exhibits, readings, theatrical or musical performances, or summaries of a larger performances.

 The Wackerle Career and Leadership Center helps student identify, prepare for, and apply to internship placements in their fields of interest.

 Monmouth graduates have an opportunity to continue to work with faculty mentors for a year following commencement under the auspices of the post-bac fellowship program.
-Fellows receive free housing on campus and access to research labs and field stations.
+Fellows may enroll in up to two courses per semester and have access to research labs and field stations.